hannahgz/tdd-student-store-starter/README.md

 * Reflect on your project demo, what went well?
 Were there things that maybe didn't go as planned?
 Did you notice something that your peer did that you would like to try next time?

 Overall, the project demo went pretty well besides some of the small styling elements that I mentioned above.
 One element that I was pretty pleased with was the implementation of the search bar.
 Last week during Flixster I didn't have time/didn't really know how to make a search bar that searched as the user typed, but this week using state variables and passing the proper variables in as props allowed the search results to update as the user typed.
 Another small element that I was happy with was the displaying of the quantity of each product on the product card.
 I struggled a lot with using the appropriate setter functions but I ultimately learned a lot more about how React operates on a deeper level.
+The experience gave me a lot more debugging experience and also furthered my willingness to ask for help as both my peers and TAs were so helpful in finding the ultimate error!

 ### Open-source libraries used